Atlanta Sports and Recreation

 The Atlanta Beltline also includes the Atlanta Beltline Arboretum.
 This is still a work in progress, but when finished it will extend the full 22 miles of the trails.
 Currently the Eastside Trail has seen the planting of 43 species of grasses and wildflowers and the installation of “33 Oaks,” stainless steel leaf sculptures representing the state’s native oak species.
 At the Westside Trail, trees native to Georgia are being planted.

-The National League's Atlanta Braves play baseball from early April to late September or early October.
-The new Truist Park, located near the junction of I-75 and I-285, became the Braves' home park in 2017.
+The National League's Atlanta Braves play baseball from early April to late September or early October at Truist Park, located near the junction of I-75 and I-285.

 From early September to late December, football games are played in the Mercedes-Benz Stadium where the Atlanta Falcons of the National Football League take the field.
 Atlanta's new Major League Soccer team, Atlanta United FC, also plays at the stadium March through October.